 About the Award

-- Physician-in-training (fellow in specialty training, with completed residency training) within any of the Divisions in the Department of Medicine focusing on patient-oriented research are welcome to apply.
+- Physician-in-training (fellow in specialty training, with completed residency training) within any of the Divisions in the Department of Medicine focusing on patient-oriented research (clinical or translational) are welcome to apply.

 - The applicant must have approval from his/her Division Chief to apply.